SOLVING MAGNETOSPHERIC ACCELERATION, RECONNECTION AND TURBULENCE

 [ Boyle et. al., J. Geophys.
 Res., 102, 111, 1997 ]

 where v is the solar wind velocity in km/sec and B is the magnitude of the IMF, is a good predictor of the Polar Cap Potential drop for times when the solar wind is steady and the index is 160 kV or less.
-For the rare events where the Boyle index exceeds 160 kV, the polar cap potential generally saturates, only exceeding 200 kV in rare occasions, thus in those cases the Boyle Index is an overestimate of the Polar Cap Potential.
+For the rare events where the Boyle index exceeds 160 kV, the actual cross-polar cap potential generally saturates, only exceeding 200 kV in rare occasions, thus in those cases the Boyle Index is an overestimate of the Polar Cap Potential.
 A Boyle index of 200 averaged over three hours will often yield a Kp index of 6 or higher; for 250 or more, the Kp index is often 7 or higher.

 Predicted Geomagnetic Activity Indices (Kp, Dst and AE Proxies)